slacgismo/SCRIPT/README.md

 1. Information about the journal paper "Large Scale Scenarios of Electric Vehicle Charging with a Data-Driven Model of Control", and
 2. Code to run the tool itself.

 This project was funded by the California Energy Commission under grant EPC-16-057.
+Principal Investigator: Gustavo Vianna Cezar.

+For more information about the Grid Integration Systems and Mobility (GISMo) group within SLAC National Accelerator Laboratory visit https://gismo.slac.stanford.edu/.
+SLAC National Accelerator Laboratory is operated for the US Department of Energy by Stanford University under Contract DE-AC02-76SF00515.

 # Paper
 Powell, S., Cezar, G. V., Apostolaki-Iosifidou, E., & Rajagopal, R. (2021).
 "Large Scale Scenarios of Electric Vehicle Charging with a Data-Driven Model of Control."
 Under review.

-Link:
+Corresponding authors: Siobhan Powell (siobhan.powell at stanford.edu) and Ram Rajagopal (ramr at stanford.edu).

 ### Summary